Ishita95-Stanford/Ishita95-Stanford/README.md

 ### 🔹 Competititonas and Hackathons

-- Participating in cutting-edge contests like Kaggle challenges!
+- Winning and Leading in cutting-edge contests like Kaggle challenges!
 - Experimenting with deep learning models, NLP, and structured prediction challenges